AlchlcDvl/TownOfUsReworked/README.md

 **Origin**: Better TOS Banshee

 The Silencer can silencer people.
-Silenced plaeyrs cannot see the messages being sent by others but can still talk.
+Silenced players cannot see the messages being sent by others but can still talk.
 Other players can still talk but can't get their info through to the silenced player.
 With the Chaos Drive, silence prevents everyone except for the silenced player from talking.
 Silencer players have a pale green 乂 next to their names.

 **Game Options**